-Overall management access by AO to its devices is provided by .
-The possibilities and restrictions of this are described in the document: TLN_WRO_TA_G_S_PAAB - Specification Device Management.
+Overall management access by AO to its devices is provided by Wyre.
+The possibilities and restrictions of this are described in the document: WRO_TA_G_S_PAAB - Specification Device Management.

 Device management Functions

-Device management executed by
+Device management executed by Wyre

-requires following minimum device management capabilities to be available on AO CPE for execution by (Execution of of below described management actions will only occur in cases where a particular AO CPE device behaves in a way that network integrity or security is compromised, a practical example could be, a given modem that launches DOS attacks by generating excessive packet burst, or is identified as being the source of excessive noise injection) :
+Wyre requires following minimum device management capabilities to be available on AO CPE for execution by Wyre (Execution of Wyre of below described management actions will only occur in cases where a particular AO CPE device behaves in a way that Wyre network integrity or security is compromised, a practical example could be, a given modem that launches DOS attacks by generating excessive packet burst, or is identified as being the source of excessive noise injection) :

 Remote modem reset via SNMP